CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 apply only the modifications you make to your FRRouting configuration, synchronizing its running state with the configuration in `/etc/frr/frr.conf`.
-This is useful for optimizing automation of FRRouting FRRouting automation in your environment or to apply changes made at runtime.
+This is useful for optimizing automation of FRRouting in your environment or to apply changes made at runtime.

 {{%notice note%}}